egarren/COVID_ML/README.md

 No installation necessary

 ## Demo
-Example de-identified data is included in the `data` directory.
+Example de-identified data is included in the `deID.clem.csv` file.
 Note that some variables have been removed to preserve patient privacy.

 ## Instructions
-1. Download `data` and `code` directories
+1. Download `deID.clem.csv` and `deID.analysis.R` files
-2. Set `data` as the working directory
-3. Run script in Rstudio.
-These scripts will generate the figures presented in our manuscript.
+2. Run script in Rstudio.
+This script will generate the figures presented in our manuscript.

 ## System requirements and software
 R	The Comprehensive R Archive Network	v3.6.1\